 Dental emergencies can occur at any time or age.
-At Dental Specialists of Lake Co.
-Inc., we want you to be prepared for any dental emergency, and we are always willing to help care for your child’s oral health.
+At Children's Dental Specialists of Lake County, we want you to be prepared for any dental emergency, and we are always willing to help care for your child’s oral health.
 In the case of an after-hours emergency, however, follow the following tips:

 Chipped, Broken or Fractured Tooth